Centripetal Force Calculator

 Where:

-• Fₙ = Centripetal force (in newtons, N)
+• Fₙ = Centripetal force (newtons, N) - the net force directed toward the center

-• m = Mass of the object (in kilograms, kg)
+• m = Mass of the object (kilograms, kg)

-• v = Tangential velocity (in meters per second, m/s)
+• v = Tangential speed (meters per second, m/s) - magnitude of velocity tangent to the path

 Example Calculations